NYPL/discovery-sandbox/DEPLOYMENT.md

     environment: discovery-ui-dev
     group_suffix: null
   master:
-    environment: discovery-ui
+    environment: discovery-ui-production
     group_suffix: null
   qa:
     environment: discovery-ui-qa
     group_suffix: null
 ```

 Right now, the production AWS account (nypl-digital-dev) has an SSL certification which is committed to the repo in `.ebextensions/01_loadbalancer-terminatehttps.config`.
 This will fail to upload to the development AWS account since they are both two different accounts.
-To remedy this, the `dev-eb-deploy` branch does not have that file committed and it can be used to deploy to the development account (which does not have the SSL certificate).
+To remedy this, the `dev-eb-deploy` branch does not have that file committed and it can be used to deploy to the sandbox account (which does not have the SSL certificate).

 ### Deployment
 The `.elasticbeanstalk/config.yml` file needs to be updated before deploying.
 If deploying to the development account, the `application_name` needs to change to `discovery`, and if deploying to the production account, the `application_name` needs to change to `discovery-ui`.